This passage occurs in the Revised Common Lectionary, Year B

-Summary: This is a grand set of verse for Lutherans.
+Summary: This is a grand set of verses for Lutherans.
 It shows a bunch of unclean people eating bread and learning from Jesus; it rebukes the piously proud; and intensifies the law so greatly that we all must confess our sins.
 As easy and good sermon is clear.
 I wonder if the challenge is helping people understand how to distinguish between the commandments of God (which Jesus does not abgrotate) and the dictates of men.
 To put it another way, I think we will all preach a good sermon on law, Christ and forgiveness.
-But what about that thorny issue -- what out there in the religious soup we call consumer Christian America is from God and what is from humanity?
+But what about that thorny issue -- in the religious soup we call consumer Christian America, what is from God and what is from humanity?
 And how can we tell?

 συναγονται ("gather", from συναγω, 7:1) I love this verb!
 It will come into English as "syagogue" The image here from Mark them is a bunch of people, unclean sinners, gathering around Jesus to hear his teaching and eat bread.
 There is a congregation here of sinners.
 The pious are rebuked, but all recognize their guilt.

 παραδοσις ("handed over", 7:3,5,8,9, 13) This word also literally means give over!
 It can have a generally positive sense of tradition (that which has been handed over); it can also mean betray (again, something handed over).
-The idea is that the tradition is passed over from generation to the next.
+The idea is that tradition is passed over from generation to the next.
 And lest you think the Bible doesn't like tradition, our whole Communion ritual, Paul declares, is tradition handed over to him.

 υποκριτης ("hypocrite", 7:6) The root of this word is theatre, that one answers from stage.
 Jesus doesn't want us to be actors of the word, but doers.